Nemi100/Circle/README.md

 4. Manual Testing: Manual testing is conducted to catch any edge cases or issues that automated tests might miss.

 5. Cross-Browser Testing: The application is tested on multiple browsers to ensure compatibility and consistent performance.

 6. Performance Testing: Load testing and performance testing are conducted to ensure the application can handle high traffic and large datasets.

-## Known Bugs
+## Known Bugs / Future Improvements

-While every effort has been made to ensure the application is bug-free, some known issues may still exist:
+While every effort has been made to ensure the application is bug-free, some known issues still exists:

-1. Top Tech Wizards Board do add Clients profiles, This would be looked into .

-2. Messages in the dashboard would need more refininment, I would leave for future developements

-3. Stripe payments is yet to be fully functioning as it doesnt run to success .

-4. The cards displaying top tech wizards and job postinmgs are not fully responsive as some are longer the other which means when i have a list of 10 which is the maximum per page the display wld be non uniform
+1. Stripe payment although implemented was not successfully executed

+2. Amazon AWS not automated.
+Staticfiles has been used during the implementation of this application.

+3. Tech ranking not currently implemented, this is suppose to inform users of the top tech available for their needs.
+It is also not fully responsive and refined, this means postings displayed on this card is not uniformed.

+4. Refinement of the inbox messages within the dashboard.

+5. To ensure the  Tech Wizards Board do add only freelancers who have the best reviews per week or freelancers available being a growing site.

+6. Ensure freelancers subscription module is fully and continually optimised.

+7. Pages (Services, About Us and Contact) does not have any content or individual pages.

+8. Implementation of job satisfaction survey after the completion of each task by the tech.

 ## Tables